-There is very little data about the effect spicy food can have on IBD or the gastrointestinal (GI) tract.
+There is very little data about the effect spicy food can have on inflammatory bowel disease (IBD) or the gastrointestinal (GI) tract.
 Some people do report pain in their GI tract or stomach cramps, bloating and diarrhoea after eating spicy food and avoid it because of this.
 This may be due to the increase in stomach acid which takes place when spicy food is eaten.

 Researchers looking into the dietary practices of a group of people with IBD found that 41% of people taking part considered spicy food to worsen symptoms1.

-Another reason that many people with IBD find some spicy food triggers their symptoms is because they may be sensitive to foods containing nightshades.
+Another reason that many people with IBDs, such as Crohn's disease and ulcerative colitis, find some spicy food triggers their symptoms is because they may be sensitive to foods containing nightshades.
 You can read more about nightshades and IBD here.